lebsockdeborah/notes/README.md

 "Premature optimization is the root of all evil." — Donald Knuth

 This quote emphasizes that focusing on optimizing code before it's necessary can lead to overcomplicated solutions, harder maintenance, and potentially obscure actual performance bottlenecks.
 It suggests programmers should first aim for clear, correct, and maintainable code, and only optimize when profiling identifies specific areas where improvement is crucial.
 This principle encourages a balanced approach to software development, prioritizing readability and functionality while keeping an eye on efficiency.

+# 2024-02-07
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software development, strive to write clear and concise code that is easily maintainable and readable by others.
+Remember, code is read far more often than it is written.
+Also, embrace modularity and abstraction to solve complex problems efficiently.
+Always consider the potential edge cases and test your code thoroughly to ensure robustness.
+Lastly, keep learning and adapting as technology evolves; a programmer must be as malleable as the languages they wield."

+In fewer words: "Code for clarity, embrace simplicity, modularize, abstract, test rigorously, and never stop learning."